Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

   -	*Mapping Errors*
     This dashlet displays a chart with the number of mapping errors in the *DataHub* module.
   -	*New and Changed Values*
-    This dashlet displays a line chart with the number of new and changes values within a certain period of time in the *DataHub* module.
+    This dashlet displays a line chart with the number of new and changed values within a certain period of time in the *DataHub* module.
   -	*Modified Values by Set for Today*
     This dashlet displays a chart with the number of today's modified values within an attribute set in the *DataHub* module.
   -	*Current Mapping Statistics*